lilcrystal001/alx-zero_day/0x03-git/README.md

-This repo contains tasks done during my alx project on git
+This repo contains tasks done during my alx project on git in my foundation period.